siemens/gencmpclient/doc/cmpClient-cli.md

-    if present, the **-issuer** option if present, the issuer of the certificate given with the **-oldcert** option if present, the issuer of the CMP client certificate (**-cert** option) if present, or else the NULL-DN as last resort.
+    if present, the **-issuer** option if present, the issuer of the certificate given with the **-oldcert** option if present, the issuer of the CMP client certificate (**-cert** option) if present, the subject of the first certificate given with the **-untrusted** option, or else the NULL-DN as last resort.

 - **-expect\_sender** _name_